 - Posting the provider on the CTARR website

 NOTE: Certification is all or none.
 A provider must certify all eligible recovery residences, meaning a provider cannot certify a “flagship” property while operating their remaining recovery homes below the national standard.
 If a provider operates other types of properties, such as an assisted living home, the “all or none” rule does not apply the houses that are not recovery residences.
 If a provider operates an intensive residential treatment program, the licensed treatment center would not have to be certified as a recovery residence as long as it does not advertise itself as a recovery residence (e.g. Level 4).
 CTARR does not certify level 4 residences.
 These are licensed by the state of Connecticut

 Step 3: Application Review and Phone Interview

 Once CTARR receives payment, we will begin reviewing the application against the NARR standards.
+Please refer to the CTARR Application Checklist.
 Follow-up emails or phone calls may be needed to get clarification on specific information.
 Once the review process has been completed, CTARR will email the provider with the results, including any standard deficits, concerns or recommendations as well as the Level of Support determination.